Sarlat - La Dordogne, France

 Sarlat – La Dordogne, is one of the most intact unique medieval cities in Europe.
 It is in possibly the most beautiful area of the Dordogne and a few miles north of the river.

 Sarlat is the region’s capital of the Perigord Noir and in 1962 was lucky enough to become the trial town of a new law called the ‘loi Malraux’ which set about protecting the heritage of French towns.
 Money was provided to restore Sarlat’s fine buildings and it now has the highest density of ‘Historic Monuments’ and ‘Classified Monuments’ of any town in France.
 Sarlat is now classified as a ‘Town of Art and History’ and as a ‘Plus Beaux Detour’ – a town meriting a visit for its beauty.
 The historic centre is also on the tentative list for UNESCO World Heritage Classification.

 It’s well worth taking at least a morning to stroll through the narrow streets of the old town.
 These lead into the main square where you can enjoy a drink and marvel at the sites.
 There are plenty of guides/maps available which highlight the more important buildings but it’s also important to just soak up the atmosphere and imagine what life was like over the centuries.
+The beautiful honey-coloured buildings are a sight to behold.
 Head to the Rue de la Republique for a modern shopping experience.